Skip to main content

 Routes to market which may work well for you are:

 • e-commerce - South Korea is a technologically advanced consumer economy.
 It is the leading market in the world for e-commerce sales, so selling via an online marketplace or website could be an excellent way into the market.
-DIT can suggest online marketplaces to help you get started.
-DIT’s E-Exporting Programme can also help
+DBT can suggest online marketplaces to help you get started.
+DBT’s E-Exporting Programme can also help

 • using agents and distributors - appointing an agent or distributor can overcome language and cultural barriers.
 You should support your local representative with frequent visits and regular updates, particularly in the first 12 months.